yingCMU/Machine-Learning/Deep learning.md

  - avoidable bias: gap bettwen train error and human level error
  - reduce viarance: gap between dev error and train error

+for problems where the data is noisy, like speech recognition on very noisy audio where it's just impossible sometimes to hear what was said and to get the correct transcription.
+For problems like that, having a better estimate for Bayes error can help you better estimate avoidable bias and variance.
+And therefore make better decisions on whether to focus on bias reduction tactics, or on variance reduction tactics.

+### surpassing human-level performance
+once you surpass that:
+1.you actually don't have enough information to tell if you should focus on reducing bias or reducing variance in your algorithm.
+So that slows down the efficiency where you should make progress.
+2. Moreover, if your error is already better than even a team of humans looking at and discussing and debating the right label, for an example, then it's just also harder to rely on human intuition to tell your algorithm what are ways that your algorithm could still improve the performance

+ # error analysis